What is the fertility awareness method (FAM)?

 Fertility awareness (also called natural family planning or FAM) is a method to check the regular changes in a woman's body as it goes through during a menstrual cycle.
 This information can help you learn when you are fertile, if and when you ovulate, and when to have intercourse to improve your chances of getting pregnant (or not getting pregnant).

 Pregnancy usually begins as a result of intercourse when the egg becomes fertilized, but it has to be at the right time and circumstance.
 Conception begins when the sperm fertilizes an egg (fertilization), and the egg subsequently implants in the uterus (conception).
 The egg can survive after ovulation for 12-24 hours and sperm can survive in a woman's genital tract for up to 5 days.
-Fertilization is more likely though if sperms meet the egg closer to ovulation.
+Fertilization is more likely though if the sperm meets the egg closer to ovulation.

 Natural family planning can improve your chances of getting pregnant.
 However, it's lousy as a contraceptive method.